PAGE TOP

 A 43rd Tankōbon Volume?

-On 20 June 1995, less than a month after Dragon Ball concluded in the pages of Weekly Shōnen Jump, the first Daizenshuu (“Complete Illustrations“) was published, in which all of the tankōbon spine art was reprinted.
-This has caused some confusion over the years, as the artwork for 43 spines were printed as opposed to just 42 (shown below), with the last one being labeled as an “Extra” or “Unused” spine art.
+On 20 June 1995, less than a month after Dragon Ball concluded in the pages of Weekly Shōnen Jump, the first Daizenshuu (“Complete Illustrations“) was published, in which all of the tankōbon spine art were reprinted.
+This has caused some confusion over the years, as the artwork for 43 spines (shown below) were printed as opposed to just 42 (shown above), with the last one being labeled as an “Extra” or “Unused” spine art.

-However, one must remember that the first daizenshuu was published less than a month after Volume 41 was released, and over a month before Volume 42.
+However, note that the first daizenshuu was published less than a month after Volume 41 was released, and over a month before Volume 42.
 As mentioned above, Akira Toriyama drew the spine art for the tankōbon releases as they were being published: he had no idea exactly how far ahead he should draw, but knew how thick each volume had been up to that point, which he could use as a reference.
 He had most likely already drawn the spine art featuring Cell (Perfect Form), No. 17, No. 18, No. 16, and Goku (Super Saiyan) when he abruptly ended the series.
-Due to the abrupt ending, Shueisha decided to cram 34 chapters (17 each) into two tankōbon volumes, rather than have three very short volumes.
-This forced them to edit the spine art as the width of the final two volumes had changed.
-However, with the first Daizenshuu likely complete by the time this change had taken place, the 43 spine art images were printed in the Daizenshuu as Akira Toriyama had originally drawn them, not how they were actually printed on the tankōbon volumes themselves.
+Due to the abrupt ending, Shueisha decided to cram 34 chapters (17 each) into two tankōbon volumes, rather than have three shorter volumes.
+This likely forced Shueisha to edit the spine art as the width of the final two volumes had changed.
+However, with the first Daizenshuu was likely complete by the time this change had taken place, and the 43 spine art images had already been printed in the Daizenshuu as Akira Toriyama had originally drawn them, not how they were actually printed on the tankōbon volumes themselves.

 #01